 Q: How long can I stay after the end of my working visa?

-A: On the E, H, L, O, P, Q, and R you may enter the U.S. 10 days before the official start of your work and you may stay 10 days once employment has ceased.
+A: On the E, H, L, O, P, Q, and R visas you may enter the U.S. 10 days before the official start of your work and you may stay a further 10 days once your employment has ceased.